slerman12/Help-me/2-Opposing-views.md

 > I have text conversations with my friend from that day I could add here to better convey what happened... that might make this section longer than I want but, I described it better to him than here, probably.
 >
 > Also, I rehearsed that area exam in front of my mom and uncle for a week every day before the area exam.
+>
+> And I showed "Lily" the MHDPA paper in the hospital.
+She said she could read it.
+It was unusually readable.

 Not to mention the paranoia and distrust permanently sowed into me from undergoing coercion, repeatedly being told I was going to be weaned off by them soon then relatively soon then at least eventually, and with their attempts to reassure me ultimately having proved to be straight-up lies, unjustified by any argument, all of my predictions still holding true and evidenced by the outcome and all of their self-contradicting plans causing the Hell on me that I warned them of.